RaghavSrivastava25/RaghavSrivastava25/README.md

 # Hiring Alert at StockBrain

-We have vacancies for various internship roles at StockBrain, Send me your:
+We have vacancies for various internship roles at StockBrain.

-- github
+To apply, send me your:
-- screentime
+- Github
-- resting heart rate
+- Screentime
+- Resting Heart Rate
-- reading list
+- Reading List
-- manifesto
+- Manifesto